VFPX/Win32API/samples/sample_518.md

 # How to delete a service object

 ## Before you begin:
-This code sample shows how to delete the service object created in <a href="?example=517">How to create a service object code</a> sample.[How to create a service object code](sample_517.md)
+This code sample shows how to delete the service object created in [How to create a service object code](sample_517.md) sample.

 See also: